r3c/creep/README.md

 As we saw during quick start steps, Creep reads deployment location(s) from a file called an _environment_ file.
 It contains one or more named location(s) pointing to destinations you want to deploy to.
-By default Creep will search for an environment file named `.creep.env` in current directory, but you can override this command line option `-e` (see help).
+By default Creep will search for an environment file named `.creep.env` in current directory, but we'll see later how this can be customized.

 Environment configuration file uses JSON format and looks like this: